 Alternative flash content

-- Norwegian Cruise Line UK launches Wave Season promotion
+- Norwegian Cruise Line rounds out Wave Season with new offer

 - STX France begins construction on world's largest cruise ship